CambridgeEngineering/PartIB-Computing-Device-Programming/getting-started.rst

 ^^^^^^^^^^^^^^^^^^^^^^^^^

 - create new project by clicking on ``New'',
-- Make sure that the platform is correct, and select the template ``Nucleo_blink_LED'',
+- Make sure that the platform is correct, and select the template ``Blinky LED test for the ST Nucleo boards'',
 - Open the "main.cpp" file.
 The code should look like this:

 .. code-block:: c